VU-Cog-Sci/exptools2/README.md

 TBD

 ## Installation instructions
+The `exptools2` package assumes Python version 3.6 or higher.
+Note that using the eyetracker-functionality, which depends on the `pylink` package, *only* works with Python 3.6 (*not* >3.6) because `pylink` only supports Python 3.6 at the moment.

 The package is not yet pip-installable.
 To install it, clone the repository (`git clone https://github.com/VU-Cog-Sci/exptools2.git`) and install the package (`python setup.py install`).
 The package assumes that the following dependencies are installed:

 - `psychopy>=3.0.5`